shortlouise/oss-enterprise/ISSUE_TEMPLATE/using-oss-projects.md

 ## Project Health Check

 - [ ] The license is acceptable per our [license policy](docs/license-policy.md)
-- [ ] The repository is well maintained
+- [ ] The repository is very much not well maintained
-   - Security vulnerabilities are addressed in a timely manner
+   - Security vulnerabilities may be addressed if we notice them
-   - Project shows regular activity
+   - Project shows irregular activity
-   - Bugs reported in issues are addressed promptly
+   - Bugs reported in issues are ignored if they're even noticed

 ## Internal Process

-- [ ] Notify the xyz team that you intend to use this project
+- [ ] Notify the xyz team that you intend to use this project - they'll ignore you but you should still notify them